 “Chartered Accountant (CA)” is a very popular designation in Nepal and mostly in South Asia.
-However most of us might be unaware that there are so many other designations in the world such as Certified Public Accountant (CPA), Chartered Certified Accountant (ACCA), Public Accountants (PA) which are similar to CA designation and persons having those designations perform similar works as those done by Chartered Accountants.
+However, most of us might be unaware that there are so many other designations in the world such as Certified Public Accountant (CPA), Chartered Certified Accountant (ACCA), Public Accountants (PA) which are similar to CA designation and persons having those designations perform similar works as those done by Chartered Accountants.
 To clarify the misconceptions and spread the awareness of facts about these designations and the qualifications, I, hereby, have made some common and distinguishing points about some popular professional accountancy qualifications and related designations around the world.

-Whether called CA, CPA or ACCA, they all are Professional Accountants or Public Accountants whose primary responsibility is to act in the best interest of public.
+Whether called CA, CPA or ACCA, they all are Professional Accountants or Public Accountants whose primary responsibility is to act in the best interest of the public.
 CA, ACCA or CPA is also the name given to the Qualification to become a Professional Accountant.
 There are many other names such as Public Accountant, General Accountants used to refer professional accountants in different countries.

-These designations refer to the membership of professional accountancy bodies and those professional bodies are the member of international body called IFAC (International Federation of Accountants), also known as the mother body of accountants.
+These designations refer to the membership of professional accountancy bodies and those professional bodies are the member of an international body called IFAC (International Federation of Accountants), also known as the mother body of accountants.

 All designations mentioned above have the Public Practice Right (what we understand as audit in general sense) in the country of their origin.
-However for audit practice, the members need to hold Certificate of Practice (or other similar certificate) awarded by their professional body.
-Gaining public practice rights in other foreign countries is only possible if there is pathway.
+However, for audit practice, the members need to hold a Certificate of Practice (or other similar certificate) awarded by their professional body.
+Gaining public practice rights in other foreign countries is only possible if there is a pathway.
 The pathway may exist as per the Mutual Recognition (bilateral) Agreement of the particular body with the local body or unilateral recognition/exemptions provided by body of the respective country.

 Minimum requirement, different structure:

 The criteria for awarding membership and practicing certificate vary from body to body but in common, all designation at least requires completion of Specified Examination and Practical Experience.
-However the structure of qualification, rules, subject matters, examination pattern, experience eligibility etc. of each body are different.
+However, the structure of qualification, rules, subject matters, examination pattern, experience eligibility, etc. of each body are different.